Slyvred/JCrypt/README.md

 # JCrypt
 This is a simple CLI text/file encrypter made in Java that supports XOR and AES-256 (with salt).

+## Compatibility
 It was written in Java using the jdk-21 so any machine with jdk-21 (or later) installed should be able to run it fine.
+You can also recompile it using an older version of the sdk such as jdk-17

 ## Usage